Succession Planning for Christian School Leadership

 A national leadership study completed by the Annie E. Casey Foundation in 2004 confirmed that Baby Boomers account for nearly 73% of the chief executives of nonprofit organizations and that 55% are over 50.

-Baby Boomers are going to leave the sector in two waves: the first starting in 2010 and the second starting in 2020.
-A little over half of the Boomers (57%) in Executive Director positions are planning on leaving by 2010.
-Nearly 85% plan to leave during the next 7 years after that.
+Baby Boomers are going to leave the sector in two waves: the first started in 2010 and the second started in 2020.
+A little over half of the Boomers (57%) in Executive Director positions planned on leaving by 2010.
+Nearly 85% planned to leave the next 7 years after that.
 It has happened!